argschwind/TAPseq/README.md

                         sep = ":"))
 ```

-Alternatively you can specify the paths to 3rd party software as arguments when calling TASCseq
+Alternatively you can specify the paths to 3rd party software as arguments when calling TAPseq
-functions (TASCseqInput(), designPrimers(), checkPrimers()).
+functions (TAPseqInput(), designPrimers(), checkPrimers()).

 ## Example worflow

-This is an example workflow to design outer and inner TASC-seq primers expressed genes within a
+This is an example workflow to design outer and inner TAP-seq primers expressed genes within a
 genomic region on chromosome 11 in K562 cells.

 ### Sequence templates